openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-zfs/zfs-configuration.md

 provisioner: zfs.csi.openebs.io
 ```

 We have the thinprovision option as “no” in the StorageClass, which means that do reserve the space for all the volumes provisioned using this StorageClass.
-We can set it to “yes” if we don’t want to reserve the space for the provisioned volumes.
+We can set it to “yes” if we do not want to reserve the space for the provisioned volumes.

 The allowVolumeExpansion is needed if we want to resize the volumes provisioned by the StorageClass.
 ZFS-LocalPV supports online volume resize, which means we don’t need to scale down the application.
 The new size will be visible to the application automatically.